freightrain20/CarND-Vehicle-Detection/writeup_template.md

 I settled on my final choice for HOG and color histogram parameters via experimentation (brute force...).
 In order to do this I would define a set of parameters, train my linear SVM, note the test accuracy and visually inspect the result on a test image, and repeat.
 Since the end result of this project relies on a heat map to aggregate multiple detections, I felt that a visual inspection of a test image was a better way to judge accuracy than the test accuracy.
 However, the test accuracy does provide good guidance in general.

 ####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG and color histogramfeatures.
+Describe how (and identify where in your code) you trained a classifier using your selected HOG and color histogram features.

 The code block that I used to train my linear SVM is in (cell 14) of the IPython notebook.
-I began by loading the vehicle and non-vehicel images provided and running them through my "extract_features" function (cell 5) to create a feature vector for each image.
+I began by loading the vehicle and non-vehicle images provided and running them through my "extract_features" function (cell 5) to create a feature vector for each image.
 I then used sklearn.preprocessing.StandardScalar() to scale the images to a zero mean and unit variance to prevent one portion of the feature (HOG or color histogram) from overpowering the other when classifying.
 Next, I split the data into 90% training and 10% test data.
 I chose to use a larger portion of the dataset for training because the ultimate goal of the project is to generate a heat map based upon multiple detections, which I felt was better represented by visual inspection than through test data scores.
 I then finally trained my classifier.
 I experimented with nonlinear and linear SVMs and like the accuracy/performance of the linear SVM the most.

 ###Sliding Window Search